5541TeamD/pivottable/README.md

 in the case of powershell).
 This will build the java project and run the `Application.main` function.
 You can ctrl-c to stop the process.

+####Database Connection

+An online or offline database is required for using the application.
+For logging into the database, its URL, username and password (optional for some databases) must be provided.
+Once connected, all the tables stored in the database will be listed and can be used to generate pivot tables.